Sonny James: Recognition

-In 1956, as rock and roll was just beginning, James's multi-million selling single "Young Love" became a No. 1 country and pop hit, one of the first such crossover hits by a country artist.
+In 1956, as rock and roll was just beginning, James's multimillion selling single "Young Love" became a number-one country and pop hit, one of the first such crossover hits by a country artist.

 In 1957, James became the first country recording artist to appear on The Ed Sullivan Show.

 In 1961, honoring his contribution to the music industry, James was honored with a star on the Hollywood Walk of Fame at 6630 Hollywood Blvd.
-He was the first country music star to receive this honor.
+He was the first country music star to receive this honor, as well as being the only person to get a star on the Hollywood Walk of Fame in 1961, as well as the last person to get one until 1968.

-In 1967, along with Bobbi Gentry, James hosted the first CMA Awards show.
+In 1967, along with Bobbie Gentry, James hosted the first Country Music Association Awards show.

 From 1969 through 1971, James became the first country artist to achieve a feat previously not done in the country music industry.
-In the middle of his highly successful run of sixteen consecutive No. 1 hits, of the next seven singles that James released, five had previously been moderately successful releases for soulful R&B artists Ivory Joe Hunter, Brook Benton & Clyde Otis and Jimmy Reed.
-Those five songs were Since I Met You Baby, It's Just A Matter of Time, Endlessly, Empty Arms, and Bright Lights, Big City, all of which hit No. 1 on the Billboard country charts.
+In the middle of his highly successful run of 16 consecutive number-one hits, of the next seven singles that James released, five had previously been moderately successful releases for soulful R&B artists Ivory Joe Hunter, Brook Benton and Clyde Otis, and Jimmy Reed.
+Those five songs were "Since I Met You Baby", "It's Just a Matter of Time", "Endlessly", "Empty Arms", and "Bright Lights, Big City", all of which hit number one on the Billboard country charts.

-In 1969, Billboard magazine named Sonny James Country Music's Artist of the Year.
+In 1969, Billboard named Sonny James as Country Music's Artist of the Year.